Dampfwalze/cpu_raytracer_oop_sem2_tuhh/doc/final_report.md

 - `--width` and `--height` to specify the resolution of the output image
 - `--nogui` to run the application without a GUI

-Every path can be specified absolute or relative, to the current working directory or relative, to the directory of the executable.
+Every path can be specified absolute or relative to the current working directory, or relative to `<executable dir>/resource`.
 Thats because, there are many resources and examples shipped with this application.

 ### GUI